 I know I’m supposed to get on the bike, but it doesn’t intrigue and captivate me.

 At least I’m back walking.
-The view is a better, and it does captivate and intrigue …
+The view is a better, so I choose better …